eurolinux-enterprise-linux-sources/openlmi-storage/src/doc/admin/mof/LMI_StorageConfigurationService.rst

     The capability requirements that the Pool must support are defined using the Goal parameter.

     This method supports renaming of a Volume Group and adding and removing StorageExtents to/from a Volume Group.

+    If a device is being removed from a Volume Group, all its data are automatically moved to any free Physical Volume automatically.
+This can be lengthy operation!
+Error is reported if there is no space for safe removal of the device.
+No data is lost when removing a device from Volume Group.

     If 0 is returned, then the task completed successfully and the use of ConcreteJob was not required.
 If the task will take some time to complete, a ConcreteJob will be created and its reference returned in the output parameter Job.

     This method automatically formats the StorageExtents added to a Volume Group as Physical Volumes.

     ============ =======================================